davidmarkclements/d3-fg/readme.md

-    stackTop(d)      // Returns number representing time in this frame not in any non-hidden child frames return           // String, expects valid rgb, rgba or hash string },
+    stackTop(d)      // Returns number representing time in this frame not in any non-hidden child frames return           // String, expects valid rgb, rgba or hash string }, heatBars, // Boolean, when false (the default), heat is visualized as the background colour of stack frames; when true, heat is visualized by a bar drawn on _top_ of stack frames
-  frameColors: { // Object, colors for the stack frame boxes
+  frameColors: { // Object, colors for the stack frame boxes.
-    fill: '#000', // String, background color.
+                 // Used when `heatBars: true`, and for the "all stacks" row when `heatBars: false` fill,   // String, background color.
-    stroke: '#363b4c', // String, border color.
+    stroke, // String, border color.
   },
   labelColors: { // Object, colors for the text labels on stack frames
-    default: '#fff', // String, the default color (required).
+    default,        // String, the default color (required).
-    [categoryName]: 'color', // Optionally, colors for different categories such as "app", "cpp".
+    [categoryName], // Optionally, colors for different categories such as "app", "cpp".
                     // If one of these is not set for a category, labelColors.default is used }
 })
 ```